jaredhanson/draft-oauth-cookie-response-mode/spec.md

 ## Access Token Response

-If the resource owner grants the access request, the authorization server issues an access token and delivers it to the client by adding a Set-Cookie header field containing the access token as a value.
-Any additional parameters other than the access token are added to the fragment component of the redirection URI as defined in Section 4.2.2 of {{!RFC6749}}
+If the resource owner grants the access request, the authorization server issues an access token and delivers it to the client by including a Set-Cookie header in the redirection response to the client as defined by {{!RFC6265}}.
+Any additional parameters other than the access token are added to the fragment component of the redirection URI as defined in Section 4.2.2 of {{!RFC6749}}.

 For example, the authorization server redirects the user-agent by sending the following HTTP response (with extra line breaks for display purposes only):